dryu99/queue-tip/README.md

 # queue-tip
 Simple web app that allows users to facilitate online queues with ease.
-May include animal emojis.
+May include animal emojis 🙉

 You can check it out [here](https://queue-tip.herokuapp.com/)!